zzzgarca/ESM_ED_intervention/README.md

 ## Usage
 1. Open the R Markdown notebook (`.Rmd`) to reproduce the entire data processing and analysis pipeline.
 2. The notebook contains code for data cleaning, descriptive statistics, and the multi-level mixed-effects models.
-3. Data are not publicly shared due to participant confidentiality; scripts are provided for transparency and reproducibility.
+3. Data and scripts are provided for transparency and reproducibility.
+They are also available for download as supplementary material of the original paper.

 ---